Sign up for Smart Justice updates

 HA 2 for HB 195 was signed by Governor Carney on July 21, 2021.

-SB 149 removes the confidentiality clause from the Law Enforcement Officers’ Bill of Rights (LEOBOR) and makes police disciplinary records public.
-SB 149 also enables the creation of community oversight boards at a state, county, or municipal level with the power to hear and decide police disciplinary matters, gather data about misconduct, provide reports of trends in discipline, make recommendations regarding policy/training, and issue subpoenas.
+During the 2022 legislative session, Senator Elizabeth (Tizzy) Lockman introduced Senate Bill 149.
+SB 149 aimed to remove the confidentiality clause from the Law Enforcement Officers’ Bill of Rights (LEOBOR) and makes police disciplinary records public.
+SB 149 also enabled the creation of community oversight boards at a state, county, or municipal level with the power to hear and decide police disciplinary matters, gather data about misconduct, provide reports of trends in discipline, make recommendations regarding policy/training, and issue subpoenas.

 Take Action